 The 5-Minute Fountain of Youth Practice

-I call this brief practice in mindfulness the 5-Minute Fountain of Youth because in only five short minutes, it’s possible to emerge from a period of mindfulness practice and feel refreshed, rested, much more calm, and …what the hell, younger, too!
+I call this brief practice in mindfulness the 5-Minute Fountain of Youth because, in only five short minutes, it’s possible to emerge from a period of mindfulness practice and feel refreshed, rested, much calmer, and …what the hell, younger, too!

 Here’s how I conduct a 5-Minute Fountain of Youth Practice Check-in in my office chair:

 I sit up straight with my butt on the front edge of the chair.
 My feet are evenly spaced in front of my hips and flat on the ground.

 I place my hands, palms down, on my thighs or knees and softly close my eyes.
 I take a couple of deep breaths.

 Because my brain needs something do (thinking mode is its specialty), I allow it track my breaths.
 I feel the air flow in and out of my nose.